Freehold or leasehold, rented or flat sharing. Find out why flat insurance is different to house insurance.

 The cost of this insurance is likely to be included in the service charge you'll be asked to pay when you move in to your flat.
 This charge covers the costs of general maintenance of the building, gardens and communal areas, plus insurances and any staff wages.

 Now this is a bit less complicated!
 If you want to make sure the contents of your home are covered for things like flood, fire, vandalism or theft, you will need to take out contents insurance or tenants insurance.

-Regardless of whether you have a freehold or leasehold, or if you rent your flat, you need to insure your own possessions.
+Regardless of whether you have a freehold or leasehold, or if you rent your flat, you should insure your own possessions.
 Your landlord is not responsible for doing this.
 Although in some cases, for example student halls accommodation, the landlord may provide some contents insurance.

 If you share a flat, you can take out cover for the whole flat with your flatmates or cover for your possessions only.
 A joint policy is not always the best idea, as you'll need to make sure everyone pays on time and you'll have to change the policy details every time a flatmate moves out.